hpowell20/cs2063-master/Lab4/README.md

 # Lab 5 - Scrolling lists

+## Pair Programming

+We will again be doing pair programming for this lab.
+Details on pair programming can be found at [Pair Programming](../docs/PAIR_PROGRAMMING.md).
+You can again work with anybody of your choosing.

+**To receive credit for this lab you must pair program.**

+**Switch between the roles of navigator and driver every 10 to 15 minutes.**

 ## Pre-lab reading

 If you haven't yet done so, read the following documentation on